aws-samples/amazon-chime-sdk-meetings-load-test/README.md

   - number of threads to be spawned [default = core size]
 - attendeesPerMeeting
   - number of attendees each meeting will have [default = 10]
+- activeVideosPerMeeting
+  - number of attendees that will turn on the video after joining the meeting [default = 0]
 - minDurationMin
   - minimum duration a meeting will be active [default = 20 mins]
 - maxDurationMin